Role of Digital Twin in Sustainable Construction

 2. Predicting Potential Issues: By simulating different scenarios on the Digital Twin, potential problems can be identified and addressed in advance, reducing the risk of costly mistakes during the actual construction process.

-4. Reducing Costs: By identifying design flaws or operational inefficiencies early in the process, Digital Twins can help to avoid costly changes or repairs once the building is constructed.
+4. Reducing Costs: By identifying design flaws or operational inefficiencies early in the process, Digital Twin can help to avoid costly changes or repairs once the building is constructed.
 This can lead to significant cost savings over the life of the project.

 6. Facilitating Maintenance and Upgrades: Post-construction, the Digital Twin can serve as a comprehensive reference for maintenance activities and future upgrades, ensuring that these are carried out efficiently and effectively.